INT-Calutt/buddy/README.md

 ![Screenshot 2023-03-24 at 20.31.08.png](images/Screenshot_2023-03-24_at_20.31.08.png)

-# Fixes (to do)
+# Bugs

-- adjust UI to all domains.
+- buddy does not work in some domains.
-- syntax highlighting and code view.
+- syntax highlighting and code view do not work in some domains.
-- don’t allow a question before current respons ends.
+- allows a question before current respons ends.
-- buddy sometimes pops without calling for it.
-- presets functionality.
+- presets functionality does not work.

 # Things we’re exploring